chef/chef-web-docs/chef_master/source/azure_portal.rst

       $ chef-client -l debug

 #.
 View the logs.
-On a linux system, the Chef client logs are saved to ``/var/log/azure/Chef.Bootstrap.WindowsAzure.LinuxChefClient/<extension-version-number>/chef-client.log`` and can be viewed using the following command:
+On a linux system, the Chef Infra Client logs are saved to ``/var/log/azure/Chef.Bootstrap.WindowsAzure.LinuxChefClient/<extension-version-number>/chef-client.log`` and can be viewed using the following command:

    .. code-block:: bash